 - 28. Alternative arrangements for students and teachers at a converting public school who choose not to participate - 29.
-Charter School Board members and background checks including fingerprinting for governing body - Articles of incorporation and governance structure, including names, addresses, financial disclosure to include the same requirements as in Florida Statutes - 31.
+Charter School Board members and background checks including fingerprinting for governing body - 30.
+Articles of incorporation and governance structure, including names, addresses, financial disclosure to include the same requirements as in Florida Statutes - 31.
 Financial and administrative management of school - 32.
 Internal financial controls and audit process - 33.
 Proposed budget including salary and benefits of staff and letter of credit or other funds to cover start-up costs - 34.
 Procedure for notification by auditor if school is in a state of financial emergency or deficit financial position - 35.
 Insurance coverage at specified limits no less than one million dollars (\$1,000,000) for errors and omissions and general liability and property equal to replacement costs of all structures and contents - 36.
 Indemnification or hold harmless agreement - 37.
 Transportation, food service or other plans and agreements with the District or other contractors - 38.
 Facilities to be used and their location and evidence of all codes having been met - 39.
 Length of agreement - 40.
 Renewal and modification of the agreement - 41.
-Provision for cancellation of the agreement for insufficient progress

-42. Implementation timetable

-- D. The District shall provide academic student performance data to charter schools for each of their students coming from the District, as well as rates of academic progress of comparable student populations in the District school system. - E. The governing body shall exercise continuing oversight over charter school operations. - F. The governing body shall participate in governance training approved by the Department of Education. - G. After a public hearing to ensure community input, the governing body of the charter school and the District shall sign the charter.
+Provision for cancellation of the agreement for insufficient progress - 42.
+Implementation timetable - D. The District shall provide academic student performance data to charter schools for each of their students coming from the District, as well as rates of academic progress of comparable student populations in the District school system.

-V. Approval

-The School Board shall receive all completed applications for a charter school on or before August 1 of each calendar year for charter schools to be opened at the beginning of the District's next school year.
-The School

-- A. Board shall by a majority vote of the full Board approve or deny a formal application no later than sixty (60) days after receiving the completed application during the submission period, following a public hearing to ensure community input. - B. If the Board denies an application for a charter, the Board shall provide notice of denial to the applicants in writing within ten (10) days after the meeting at which the Board denied the application.
+- E. The governing body shall exercise continuing oversight over charter school operations. - F. The governing body shall participate in governance training approved by the Department of Education. - G. After a public hearing to ensure community input, the governing body of the charter school and the District shall sign the charter. - V. Approval - A. The School Board shall review all completed applications for a charter school on or before August 1 of each calendar year for charter schools to be opened at the beginning of the District's next school year or within the next two (2) years if the applicant requests that the opening be deferred.
+The School Board shall by a majority vote of the full Board approve or deny a formal application no later than sixty (60) days after receiving the completed application during the submission period, following a public hearing to ensure community input. - B. If the Board denies an application for a charter, the Board shall provide notice of denial to the applicants in writing within ten (10) days after the meeting at which the Board denied the application.
 The notice must specify the exact reason(s) for denial, based on good cause, and must provide documentation supporting those reasons.
-The notification shall also be submitted to the Department of Education.
+The notification shall also be submitted to the Department of Education. - VI.

-VI.
 Selection Criteria

-The School Board shall consider but is not limited to using the following criteria to evaluate applications for charter school approval:
+Utilizing the Department of Education evaluation instrument, the School Board shall consider but is not limited to using the following criteria to evaluate applications for charter school approval: